-4.8 ENFORCEMENT OF IPRs
+5.8 Enforcement of IPRs

 The TRIPs Agreement introduced multilateral provisions on enforcement of IPRs, an area of regulation that had not been extensively covered by previous conventions.
-The TRIPs Agreement requires WTO members to ensure that IPRs be effectively enforced under their laws, and that penalties punish and deter violations.
+The TRIPs Agreement requires WTO Members to ensure that IPRs be effectively enforced under their laws, and that penalties punish and deter violations.

 The provisions on enforcement are informed by the twofold objective of safeguarding the rights of IP owners while avoiding barriers to legitimate trade.
-With respect to trade in pharmaceutical products, this objective is reflected in the need to ensure that free trade in legitimate medical products, including generic and biosimilar medicines, is not subject to unnecessary legal barriers preventing movements of medicines between countries.
+With respect to trade in pharmaceutical products, this objective is reflected in the need to ensure that free trade in legitimate medical products, including generic and biosimilar medicines, is not subject to unnecessary legal barriers to prevent movements of medicines between countries.